-Best practices and smarts to help sobriety seekers in your first year in and out of treatment
+Best practices and smarts to help sobriety seekers from drugs and alcohol in your first year after treatment

 This is Part 6, the last in Treatment Magazine’s six-part guide on How to Find the Right Treatment Center.
 If you’re ready to start your search, consider taking the assessment in our Find a Treatment Center resource section to help you identify the type of center, type of stay and treatment approach that may be right for you.